vipulvpatil/candigator-api/README.md

 * Install and run Postgresql.
 This is the primary database.
 * Install and run redis.
 This is the backing database for running jobs using gocraft/work.
 * Install and run Docker.
 Not needed for development but is used in production and is useful for creating a production-like setup locally.
+* Install Poppler as indicated by [Pdf2go](https://github.com/rudolfoborges/pdf2go).
+Pdf2go is used to parse incoming PDFs.

 ### Env vars